mlip-cmu/s2023/lectures/15_process/process.md

 * What exactly are we trying to model and predict?
 * What types of data do we need?
-* What type of model work the best for this problem?
+* What type of model works the best for this problem?
 * What are the right metrics to evaluate the model performance?
-* Is the model output what the user is interested in?
+* What is the user actually interested in seeing?
 * Will this product actually help with the organizational goals?
 * ...